nonomal/Dawn/README.md

 ---

-### Here lies the for of the greatest open-source Reddit app
+### Here lies the fork of the greatest open-source Reddit app

 This is a fork of a Reddit application named **Dank** created by [@saket](https://github.com/saket).
 You can find the original repository [here](https://github.com/saket/Dank) and read about why the original code has been archived and open sourced in [this blog post](https://saket.me/sunsetting-dank/).